-First-job earnings affect lifetime earnings, particularly for students graduating from college (Kahn 2010, Oreopoulos et al. 2012, Schwandt and von Wachter 2019, von Wachter 2020).
-Beyond employment prospects, poor selection of first jobs can lead to worse health outcomes, worse marriage outcomes, and higher middle-aged mortality (Cutler et al. 2015, Schwandt and von Wachter 2020).
-However, a growing body of literature show that as students leave college, they are "lost in transition," with some students inefficiently accepting low-paying jobs (Cortes et al. 2023), and other students prolonging job search by rejecting reasonable offers (Martin and Frenette 2017).
+Research has shown that your first job can affect your lifetime earnings.
+Beyond employment prospects, worse first jobs can lead to worse health outcomes, worse marriage outcomes, and higher middle-aged mortality.
+However, a growing body of literature show that as students leave college, they are "lost in transition," with some students inefficiently accepting low-paying jobs, and other students prolonging job search by rejecting reasonable offers.
 Ultimately, these behaviors cast doubt on the accepted assumption that students have accurate beliefs about the job market.

 Do students' inaccurate beliefs affect their employment and earnings?
-Previous literature shows that at the point of major entry, students have inaccurate beliefs about earnings and that generally during college, students don't update those beliefs (Conlon 2019, Betts 1996).
-However, what occurs as students' transition to the workforce is less studied.
-Previous literature also shows that once employed, workers anchor their beliefs about the wage distribution on their current job and changing those beliefs can increase the wages workers report they will ask for (Jager et al. 2023).
-However, one key limitation is assessing whether workers actually change their tangible outcomes: their actual earnings and employment behavior.
+Previous literature shows that at the point of major entry, students have inaccurate beliefs about earnings and that generally during college, students don't update those beliefs.
+However, how this affects their transition to the workforce is less studied.
+Previous literature also shows that once employed, workers anchor their beliefs about the wage distribution on their current job and changing those beliefs can increase the wages workers report they will ask for.
+However, one key limitation is assessing whether workers actually change their employment and earnings decisions.
 Evidence from the education literature suggests that information interventions can be powerful for changing school and major choice.
-(Hoxby and Turner 2015, Conlon 2019).
 We can apply the same style of information intervention not just to enrollment, but to labor search as well.